automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Proa.md

 # Proa
-## Description: This ornithopod was named after its prow-shaped jaw.
+## This ornithopod was named after its prow-shaped jaw.